Why is the PPTX file not reduced?

 Fonts

-Click here for further instructions for reducing the size of embedded objects in your PowerPoint presentation.
+Alternatively, click here for instructions to reduce the size of embedded objects.

 Audio or video